top of page

 Once you have a clear idea of your symptom calendar, it becomes easier to differentiate

-between menstruation, premenstrual syndrome, premenstrual exacerbation and premenstrual
+between menstruation, premenstrual syndrome, premenstrual exacerbation, and premenstrual

 dysphoric disorder.